Dog Boarding Preparation in Alameda, CA

 If your dog is on a special diet or needs daily medications, make sure that you provide detailed instructions to the kennel facility.
 Make sure that the boarding facility you’re considering has daily treatment sheets where staff can record when feeding and medicating took place, what was fed/given, and how much.
 This is especially important if you have a diabetic pet, or a pet with a heart or autoimmune disease.

 With dogs, a stay at the kennel may cause them to smell a bit like a kennel.
-Of course, this depends on the boarding facility in Alameda, CA. If you’re concerned about this, ask if the facility can groom or bathe your pet before picking her up.
+Of course, this depends on the boarding facility in Alameda, CA. If you’re concerned about this, ask if the facility can groom or bathe your pet before picking them up.
 They will most likely charge for it, but it may be worth it.

 It’s always good to leave a list of emergency contacts with the boarding facility, including your veterinarian’s number when dog boarding.
 You can also notify your veterinarian when you are leaving town, where you’ll be boarding your pet, and if needed, give authorization for urgent or emergency treatment for your pet while you’re out of town.